felmoltor/Keepnote_import_nmap/README.md

 **Bugs**

-Send any bug to https://twitter.com/felmoltor.
+Send any bug to https://twitter.com/felmoltor

+**TODO**

+- Import multiple XML files at the same time
+- Notify the user if he has not selected a keepnote or a node where to import the file.